changshuotang/learning-resources/system-design/database.md

 A collection of data items organized in tables.

-ACID Transactions:
+All transactions in a RDBMS are __ACID__:
-- Atomicity: each transaction is all or nothing
+- __Atomicity__: each transaction is all or nothing
-- Consistency: transactions wil bring the database from one valid state to another
+- __Consistency__: transactions wil bring the database from one valid state to another
-- Isolation: executing transactions concurrently has the same results as if they were executes serially
+- __Isolation__: executing transactions concurrently has the same results as if they were executes serially
-- Durability: Once a transaction is committed, it remains so
+- __Durability__: Once a transaction is committed, it remains so

+__EXAMPLES__: MySQL, PostgreSQL

-### Scaling RDBMSs
+### Scaling Relational Databases

 ##### Master-Slave Replication

-The master servers both reads and writes, replicating writes to one or more slaves, which serve only reads.
+The master servers both reads and writes, replicating writes to one or more slaves that serve only reads.
 Slaves can also replicate to additional slaves in a tree-like fashion.

 If the master goes offline the system can continue to operate in read-only mode until a slave is promoted to master, or a new master is provisioned.